-We produce architectural coatings, including paints, primers, specialty paint products, stains and waterproofing products.
-These products are sold in North America, China, and South America under the brand names BEHR®, BEHR PRO® and KILZ® to "do-it-yourself" and professional customers through home center retailers and other retailers.
-Net sales of architectural coatings comprised approximately 25 percent of our consolidated net sales in 2015, 2014 and 2013.
+We produce architectural coatings, including paints, primers, specialty paints, stains and waterproofing products.
+These products are sold in North America, South America and China under the brand names BEHR[®], KILZ[®] and other sub-brands to "do-it-yourself" and professional customers through home center retailers and other retailers.
+Net sales of architectural coatings comprised approximately 25 percent of our consolidated net sales in 2016, 2015 and 2014.
 Our BEHR products are sold through The Home Depot, our largest customer and this segment's largest customer.
 The loss of this segment's sales to The Home Depot would have a material adverse effect on this segment's business and on our consolidated business as a whole.

 Our competitors include large national and international brands such as Benjamin Moore, Glidden, Olympic, PPG, Sherwin-Williams, Valspar and Zinsser, as well as many regional and other national brands.
-In addition to price, we believe that brand reputation is an important factor in consumer selection, and that competition in this industry is based largely on product quality, technology and product innovation, and customer service.
-In 2015, we introduced a new BEHR® COLOR SOLUTIONS® Center, designed to enhance the color selection process and overall shopping experience, in all North American The Home Depot stores.
+In addition to price, we believe that brand reputation is an important factor in consumer selection, and that competition in this industry is based largely on product quality, features and innovation, and customer service.